jstetich/FOCB_WQ/Graphics/Surface_Trends_Graphics.md

 #> $do
 #> [1] "Summer" "Fall"
 #>
-#> $pctsat
-#> [1] "Spring" "Fall"
-#>
 #> $pH
 #> [1] "Spring" "Summer"
 #>
-#> $chl
+#> $chl_log1p
 #> [1] "Spring" "Summer"
 ```

-# Deriving Annotations from general results.
+## Deriving Annotations from general results.

-## Terminology:

-Use of “Decrease” and “Increase” are consistent, but potentially
-confusing.
-We want to add signals for “improving” or “worsening”
-conditions, which sometimes correspond to increasing and sometimes
-decreasing values.

-## Notes

-We want to say the following: \* Secchi: Show seasonal data and
+We want to say the following: \* Temperatures: Highlight overall trend.
-highlight seasonal trend, with declining water quality in summer and
-fall, but little change in spring. \* “Decrease Summer and Fall” \*
-Temperatures: Highlight overall trend.
-Interaction is significant, but
+Interaction is significant, but small.
-small. \* “Increasing \~ 0.56 degrees C per decade” \* Salinity:
+\* “Increasing \~ 0.56 degrees C per decade”
-Emphasize uncertainty.
-Possible weak trend. \* “Possible summer
+\* Salinity: ANOVA not significant.
+Possible weak summer trend.
+\* “No trend”
-decrease” \* DO: No significant terms by ANOVA, so don’t want to
+\* DO: No significant terms by ANOVA, so don’t want to interpret
+marginal means.
-interpret marginal means \* “No trend” \* Pct Saturation: Highlight
+\* “No trend”
-overall trend \* “Increase in spring and fall” \* pH: Highlight
-different seasonal patterns that cancel each other out. \* “Spring
+\* pH: Highlight different seasonal patterns that cancel each other
+out.
+\* “Spring increase, summer decrease”.
+\* Secchi: Show seasonal data and highlight seasonal trend, with
+declining. water quality in summer and fall, but little change in
+spring.
+\* “Decrease Summer and Fall”
-increase, summer decrease” \* Chlorophyll: Overall trend, but strong
+\* Chlorophyll: Overall trend, but strong seasonal differences.
-seasonal differences \* “Decrease in spring and summer”
+\* “Decrease in spring and summer”

-### Marginal Means
+## Marginal Means

 These means are all marginal to the identity of the stations.
 It’s worth
 noting that differences in slope that jump out in these graphics often